Skip to main content

 What no_flags does and doesn’t mean

 no_flags means Tumban’s automated analysis did not detect a violation.
-It does not prove a profile is clean — your manual review process may still catch something the pipeline missed.
+It does not prove a profile is clean — your manual review process may still catch something automation missed.

 Integration tips